 Polymyalgia rheumatica - is often also present

 Up to half of people with GCA develop a related condition called polymyalgia rheumatica (PMR).
-If this develops it often occurs at the same time, but may occur before or after the development of GCA.
+If this develops it often occurs at the same time but may occur before or after the development of GCA.
 The typical symptoms of PMR are pain, tenderness and stiffness of muscles around the shoulders and upper arms, and sometimes around the hips and neck.
-PMR is due to swelling (inflammation) in the affected muscles, but the cause is unknown.
+PMR is due to inflammation in the affected muscles, but the cause is unknown.
 The treatment is similar for both conditions.
 Treatment for PMR is usually very effective.
-(See separate leaflet called Polymyalgia Rheumatica for details.)
+See separate leaflet called Polymyalgia Rheumatica for more details.

 What are the possible complications of giant cell arteritis?

 Note: complications are much less likely to occur if treatment is started soon after symptoms begin.

 Possible complications include the following:

 Total loss of vision in one or both eyes

 If an affected blood vessel (artery) becomes very swollen (inflamed), the blood supply going down that artery can become blocked.
 The most common arteries this affects are the small arteries going to the eye.
 If one of these arteries becomes blocked it can cause permanent, serious visual problems, even total loss of vision, in the affected eye.
 Total or partial loss of vision may occur in up to 1 in 5 people with untreated giant cell arteritis (GCA).
 Once vision is lost, there is little chance of recovery of vision, even with treatment.
 Therefore, treatment is aimed at preventing visual loss or, if visual loss has occurred in one eye, to prevent loss in the other eye.
 However, even with treatment, visual loss occurs in up to 1 in 20 cases.